PeskyByte/webwizard/README.md

 - [ ] add more layouts to the funnel eidtor
 - [ ] fix the drag and drop of element in the funnel editor
 - [ ] implement layers in the funnel editor
+- [ ] add more custom stuff for the image component

 # on hold